keltia/fetiche-rs/README.md

 ### Features

-There is one feature, enabled by default, called `privacy`.
+There is one feature enabled by default, called `privacy`.
 This is for truncating the drone ID to a less-easily identifiable value.
 See `Cargo.toml` for this.

+This is intentionally *not* a run-time option but a compile-time one.

 ## Usage